coderamen666/srd-v3.5-md/spells/spells-s.md

 one or more of the following, as you select: looks at the rune; reads the rune; touches the rune; passes over the rune; or passes through a portal bearing the rune.
-Regardless of the trigger method or methods chosen, a creature more than 60 feet from a symbol of death can't trigger it (even if it meets one or more of the triggering conditions, such as reading the rune).
-Once the spell is cast, a *symbol of death*'s triggering conditions cannot be changed.
+Regardless of the trigger method or methods chosen, a creature more than 60 feet from a symbol of death can’t trigger it (even if it meets one or more of the triggering conditions, such as reading the rune).
+Once the spell is cast, a *symbol of death*’s triggering conditions cannot be changed.

-In this case, "reading" the rune means any attempt to study it, identify it, or fathom its meaning.
+In this case, “reading” the rune means any attempt to study it, identify it, or fathom its meaning.
 Throwing a cover over a *symbol of death* to render it inoperative triggers it if the symbol reacts to touch.
-You can't use a *symbol of death* offensively; for instance, a touch-triggered symbol of death remains untriggered if an item bearing the *symbol of death* is used to touch a creature.
+You can’t use a *symbol of death* offensively; for instance, a touch-triggered symbol of death remains untriggered if an item bearing the *symbol of death* is used to touch a creature.
 Likewise, a *symbol of death* cannot be placed on a weapon and set to activate when the